 Food labels can help consumers with food allergies avoid foods or ingredients that they or their families are allergic to.

-Eight foods, and ingredients containing their proteins, are defined as major food allergens.
+Nine foods, and ingredients containing their proteins, are defined as major food allergens.
 These foods account for the large majority of severe food allergic reactions:

 - fish, such as bass, flounder, or cod

-- crustacean shellfish, such as crab, lobster, or shrimp
+- Crustacean shellfish, such as crab, lobster, or shrimp

 - tree nuts, such as almonds, pecans, or walnuts